franpersanchez/franpersanchez/README.md

 I am specialized on backend stack, with a willingness to participate in interesting and challenging projects.
 My interests lie in performance optimization, data intensive applications, database engineering and distributed systems.

 Visit my [blog](https://www.franpersanchez.com) if you want to learn more about my projects.
-I also write articles related to software about topics that captivate my interest."
+I also write software-related articles on topics that captivate my interest.

 ### Main Languages and Tools: